Exposed: how toxic air reduces intelligence

 The consequences are most serious for men and those aged over 64.

 British charity Medact called the findings “extremely worrying”, and the study adds to a growing catalogue of research which demonstrates the dangerous effects of air pollution.

-This year Unicef reported that around 4.5 million British children are exposed to dangerous levels of air pollution — which can impact brain and lung development.
-And the World Health Organisation estimates that toxic air causes seven million premature deaths per year.
+Unicef has reported that around 4.5 million British children are exposed to dangerous levels of air pollution – which can impact brain and lung development.
+And the World Health Organisation estimates that toxic air causes millions of premature deaths per year.

 The impact on public health may be immense, but there are some radical ideas for solutions.

 Architect Stefano Boer wants to cover buildings with trees and greenery, creating entire “forest cities” which would absorb carbon dioxide and harmful particulates.